mola/coding_guidelines/cmake/programming_guide.md

 - **script** folder: Contains project related scripts to help a developer e.g. script to format the whole code, update changelog etc.
 - **dependency** folder: Contains libraries which come from a third party.
-The libraries are mainly added via `git submodules` or directly copied if they are header only.
+The libraries are mainly added via `git submodule` or directly copied if they are header only.
 - **packaging** folder: Contains files which are only relevant for the packaging e.g. resource files, installer images, etc.